IVinterbladh/YRI-Protein-Simulation/README.md

 Install all dependencies in a conda environment and run the simulations localy on your computer
  - Install an Anaconda/Conda/Miniconda or similar on your computer.
  - Open your terminal and write:
+   '''console
     conda env create -f environment.yml
+   '''
     This creates an environment with all packages needed for running the notebooks
-- Activate new environment: conda activate Protein-sim
+- Activate new environment:
+  '''console
+  conda activate Protein-sim
+  '''
 - Now you can open the notebooks with either Jupyter Notebook or Jupyter Lab